California Prevailing Wage Information

 TIMING

 A single asterisk (“*”) after the expiration date, which are in effect on the date of advertisement for bids, remain in effect for the life of the project.
-Interested parties should contact the Office of the Director Research Unit at (415) 703-4774 for the new rates after 10 days from the expiration date (if no subsequent determination is required) or visit the CA DIR website.

 A double asterisk (“**”) after the expiration date on the wage determination indicates that the basic hourly wage rate, overtime, holiday pay rates and employers’ payments for work performed after this date have been predetermined.
 If work is to extend past this date, the new rates must be paid and should be incorporated in contracts entered into now.
+Go to the original wage determination for the project and then look for any published increases.

 OVERTIME